Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ---
 title: Install Vanilla OS in a VM
-description: Learn how to install Vanilla OS in a VM
+description: Learn how to install Vanilla OS in a VM.
 date: 2023-01-21
 layout: article
 authors: